berkaybakisoglu/Golf-Course-NPC-Ball-Collector/README.md

 ## Golf Balls
 ### Current Setup
-- 3 golf balls are randomly created at the start of the game.
+- 30 golf balls are randomly created on the terrain at the start of the game.
 - **Ball Creation Assumptions**:
   - Balls are always created on flat terrain.
   - Balls must be reachable by the player.